Can You Install Solar Panels on a Metal Roof?

 Highlights

-• Metal and solar have long lifespans.
+• Metal roofs and solar panels have long life spans.

-• Both are recyclable.
+• Both these roof and solar materials are recyclable.

 • Solar panels boost the cooling benefits of metal roofs.

-• LEED and ENERGY STAR® certifications can improve home value.
+• LEED and Energy Star® certifications can improve home value.

 • Tax credits are available for solar panels.